chloeekk/chloeekk.github.io/content/posts/ai-max-search-keyword-insights/index.md

 * Its **CTR** is the **highest** of all match types.
 * Its **average CPC** is about **29% lower** than our own keywords, making it the **most cost-effective** of the three.

 This discovery is crucial.
 It tells us that in the world of AI Max, a good landing page can not only increase conversions but also directly impact the quality and cost of your traffic.
+For best practices on optimizing your landing pages, see **[The Ultimate Guide to Landing Page Optimization](https://chloevolution.com/posts/landing-page-optimization/)**.

 However, a classic "black box" problem exists here.
 While we can see these search terms are bringing good clicks and conversions, the backend doesn't show us **which landing page's content AI Max used to match a specific search term**.
 This means we don't know its decision-making criteria and can't specifically optimize particular pages.